Halo Effect—Definition

-The halo effect is a cognitive bias in which an observer's overall impression of a a team of 5 nurses and doctors standing and looking at the cameraperson, company, brand, or product influences their feelings and thoughts about that entity's character or properties.
+The halo effect is a cognitive bias in which an observer's overall impression of a person, company, brand, or product influences their feelings and thoughts about that entity's character or properties.

 Put simply: “You never get a second chance to make a good first impression,” and healthcare is no exception to this rule.